-Adding agents to specific skills, via the Routing admin page.
+Adding agents to specific skills, via the Skills admin page.
 This is particularly useful when assigning multiple agents to a skill at once.

 Adding skills to specific agents, via the agent’s profile page.
 This option is good when onboarding new agents who need multiple skills assigned to them.

-- On the Routing admin page, click the skill type you want to open, then click the skill you want to update.
+- On the Skills page, click the skill type you want to open, then click the skill you want to update.

 - Locate the agents you want to assign to the skill.
 You can find agents in a number of ways: